-MaRINET2 has opened its 4th call for free access to testing facilities.
+MaRINET2 will open its 5th call for free access to testing facilities in summer 2020

 Successful applicants will receive free access to a world-leading network of testing and research infrastructures.
 The call is open to offshore energy technology developers, including wind, wave and tidal energy at system and component level.